aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 19. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

 20. Within the Bastion session to **az140-dc-vm11**, open Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
-If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
+If prompted, sign in by using following Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.

+     * Email/Username: <inject key="AzureAdUserEmail"></inject>

+     * Password: <inject key="AzureAdUserPassword"></inject>

 21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.

 22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.